-This statement inputs information from DATA statements and stores it in variables, where the data can be used by the RUNning program.
+This statement inputs information from DATA statements and stores it in variables, where the data can be used.
 The READ statement variable list may contain both strings and numbers.
 Be careful to avoid reading strings where the READ statement expects a number and vice versa.
 This produces a TYPE MISMATCH ERROR message.